birajbhow/customer-order-api/README.md

 ## It should open Swagger UI, which can be used to send requests to the API

-Before moving to production, below can be looked into,
+# Before moving to production, below should be looked into,

 ## Add More Validations